Evidence-Based

 Elevate your coaching practice with a powerful process-based approach for increasing wellbeing and performance.

+For too long, psychology has focused on helping people feel better by eliminating discomfort.
+But wellbeing and performance don't depend on feeling good.
+People with high psychological flexibility can face difficult emotions and do hard things that matter.
 This live 3-part training series teaches cutting-edge, evidence-based interventions to help your clients increase psychological flexibility.
 Even if you're new to psychological flexibility, this program provides the theory, application, and practice you need to use it with clients immediately.
+Space is limited to the first 15 participants.
+A limited number of scholarships are available for coaches working in developing nations.

 Registration is currently closed.
 Register your interest and you'll be first to know when the next cohort opens.